If....: Screenplay

+Filming

 The school used for the early filming on location was Anderson's alma mater, Cheltenham College, Gloucestershire, but this was not made public at the time under the agreement needed to shoot there.
 The then headmaster, David Ashcroft, persuaded the school governors to agree that the film could be made.
 Aldenham School in Elstree, Hertfordshire, was used for later scenes filmed after previous summer commitments prevented further shooting at Cheltenham.
 The sweat room scenes were filmed in the School Room in School House at Aldenham School (though they were redesigned for the film).
 The dormitory scenes were also at Aldenham—specifically The Long Room for the junior boys, and the room with the wooden partitions called Lower Cubs (short for cubicles).
 The shower scene and toilets were in School House changing rooms.

 The transport cafe was the (now demolished) Packhorse Cafe on the A5/Watling Street in Kensworth, Dunstable, Bedfordshire, close to the Packhorse Pub.
 The painting in the dining hall is of Aldenham School's founder, Richard Platt.
 The Hall scene was an amalgamation of the school halls at Cheltenham and Aldenham.
 Carew Manor, in Beddington, Surrey, was used for the opening staircase scene and for several other scenes.
 It was filmed during the summer when the school had closed for holidays.
 Some scenes were shot at the former Trinity School of John Whitgift in central Croydon, before it was demolished to make way for the Whitgift Centre; pupil extras from the separate Whitgift School were engaged at £5 per day.

 Anderson originally approached Charterhouse School and later Cranleigh School for permission to shoot the film: negotiations were going well until the schools discovered the content of the film and pulled out.
 The outside shots of the school including the final showdown on the roof were filmed at Cheltenham College after term ended.

-The Speech Day interior was filmed inside St. John's Church on Albion Street, Cheltenham.
+The Speech Day interior was filmed inside St John's Church on Albion Street, Cheltenham.
 The church was later demolished.
 The motorbike shop was filmed at the Broadway Motor Company on Gladstone Road, Wimbledon.

-The film makes use of black and white sequences.
+The film makes use of black-and-white sequences.
 In the audio commentary to the 2007 DVD release, Malcolm McDowell confirmed that lighting the chapel scenes for colour filming would have taken much longer than for black and white.
 The time they could use the school chapel was limited, so Anderson opted to not shoot those scenes in colour.
 Liking the effect this gave, he then decided to shoot other sequences in black and white to improve the 'texture' of the film.
 As a child, he was impressed watching a gangster film which started in black and white and then turned to colour.